e3prom/ruse/docs/virtualhost-with-regex.md

 originating from a particular pair of IP address and port.
-Requests with an empty User-Agent header field won't be proxy-ed, and the `index.htm` page residing in `/var/www` will be displayed if it does exist, otherwise it will return a 404 error code and an corresponding error message.
+Requests with an empty User-Agent header field won't be proxy-ed, and the `index.htm` page residing in `/var/www` will be displayed if it does exist, otherwise it will return a 404 error code and a corresponding error message.

 #### hax0r.root vhost
 We then defined a `VirtualHost` array/list using the key of the same name.
 We